-We didn’t want to simply levy a late fee before understanding why aren’t they paying their bill on time.
+We didn’t want to simply levy a late fee before understanding why aren’t the users paying their Simpl bill on time.

 We spoke to some of our users to understand the reason.
-Majority of them said they simply don’t know when they’ve to pay their Simpl bill.
+The majority of them said they simply don’t know when they’ve to pay their Simpl bill.

-We realised, SMS & Email have limited impact.
-Also in the age of WhatsApp, iMessage, Messenger, etc,. very few people check their SMS and Email.
+We realized, SMS & Email have limited impact.
+Also, in the age of WhatsApp, iMessage, Messenger, etc., very few people check their SMS and Email.

-So we decided to communicate the repayment date to a user while he is transacting using Simpl.
+So we decided to communicate the repayment date to users while they are transacting.
 To do this, we added the repayment date on the Confirm screen.
-Now every-time a user is transacting using Simpl he will see the date by which he has to pay his Simpl bill on Confirm screen.
+Now, every time a user is transacting using Simpl, they will see the repayment date on the Confirm screen.

-By doing this, we stopped facing issues of users not knowing when they have to pay their Simpl bill.
+This reduced the issue of users not knowing when they have to pay their Simpl bill drastically.

 What we did:

-After analysing why this is happening, we discovered that most of the users are dropping off because to pay their Simpl bill, First, a user has to login to Simpl dashboard.
+After analyzing why this is happening, we discovered that most users are dropping off because to pay their Simpl bill; first, a user has to login to the Simpl.

-Since we don’t ask users to signup while Onboarding, we asked them to sign-up when they log-in to Simpl dashboard.
-So the first time, a user has to sign-up and a returning user has to sign-in to the dashboard before he can pay his Simpl bill.
+Since we don’t ask users to register while Onboarding, we asked them to register when they login to the Simpl dashboard to pay their Simpl bill.

 This resulted in a lot of drop off.
-Many users were simply not willing to make the effort of signing into Simpl dashboard to pay their bill.
+Many users were simply not willing to make the effort of logging into the Simpl dashboard to pay their bill.

-To solve this particular problem we decided that we’ll not ask users to sign in to pay their bill.
+To address this problem, we decided to not ask users to register to pay their Simpl bill.

-What we did is, when the bills get generated, we also generate a unique link for each user which the user can access without needing to sign-in.
-When a user opens this unique link (which we call ‘Quick pay link’) he can see all the details of his Simpl bill and make the payment.
+When the Simpl bill is generated, we create a unique link for each user to access their Simpl bill without signing in.
+Using this unique link (which we call ‘Quick pay link’), users can see their Simpl bill’s details and make the payment.
+Resulting in improved repayments.

-It’s been a crazy experience working at Simpl, being part of an amazing team where every individual is passionate about what they do and have fun while doing it.
+It’s been a crazy experience working at Simpl, being part of a fantastic team where every individual is passionate about what they do and have fun while doing it.

-I can go on and talk about what is it to be like a designer at an early stage startup.
-But that will make this post very long.
+I can talk a lot about what it is to be like a designer at an early-stage startup.
+But that will make this post even longer.